ciju/gotunnel/README.md

 ### How is it different from the original [localtunnel](http://progrium.com/localtunnel/)?

-It supports **websocket**.
+It supports HTTP/S and **websocket**.
 And, more of a technical difference, works by forwarding connections at TCP level.

 ## Installation ##